leobabakhanian/leobabakhanian/README.md

 ### Hello, my name is Leo 👋

-I'm an Armenian-American web developer based in Glendale, CA who's passionate about creating scalable and responsive applications with modern libraries and frameworks.
-I specialize in React, Node.js, MongoDB, Express, and work with a variety of other technologies.
+I'm an Armenian-American developer based in Glendale, CA who's passionate about creating scalable and responsive applications with modern libraries and frameworks.
+I specialize in full-stack development, and work with a variety of technologies.

-⚡ - To view my work or get in contact with me, visit <a href="https://leobabakhanian.github.io/">my site</a> or email me at [babakhanianleo@gmail.com](mailto:babakhanianleo@gmail.com)
+⚡ - To view my work and get in contact with me, visit <a href="https://leobabakhanian.github.io/">my site</a> or email me at [babakhanianleo@gmail.com](mailto:babakhanianleo@gmail.com)